A Family Affair (2001 film): Production

 The film is set in San Diego.
+It premiered at the Outfest San Diego film festival in 2001.

 Reception

 Kevin Thomas at the Los Angeles Times said "Lesnick knows how to build her characters from within, and as a result this gentle film delivers an emotional wallop all the more potent for being unexpected."
 Ella Taylor at LA Weekly said "The pacing never accelerates beyond sluggish, and Lesnick’s script is an awkward pile of gag lines."
 C.W.
 Nevius at SFGATE said it has "a sweet finish that saves this as a good old-fashioned love story."
 Connie Ogle at Miami Herald said "Lesnick's vision of tolerance is a soothing thought."